joshuasearle/sorting-algorithm-visualiser/README.md

 - fix the menu bar
 - make the site more responsive
 - ~add **Randomise List** button~
-- find a way to speed up the animations
 - ~refactor **visualise** action~
 - ~refactor repeated animation code in sorting algs~